Change Password

 Default

-node_id _uuid / Mandatory UUID of the node to be calculated
+node_id _uuid / / No UUID of the target node

-top_k int / >0, mandatory The number of the most similar nodes to select and vote on the classification label
+top_k int >0 / No The number of the nearest nodes to select

 algo(knn).params({